 |Cold laser light penetrating deep Tissue|

 Over the past 25 years (since Microlight got the first FDA clearance for a therapy laser), cold laser therapy has exploded with many practitioners like chiropractors, acupuncturists, and physical therapists.
 It has also seen significant growth in use by veterinarians for treating horses and companion pets.
-These professionals are typically working to heal the root cause of the problems versus minimizing the effects of the problem.
-To do this, they have been using low level lasers or cold laser therapy in conjuction with other treatment options.
-The widespread use of cold lasers in doctors' offices has given access to the technology to hundreds of thousands of people who are now starting to buy cold lasers for their home.
+These professionals are typically trying to heal the root cause of the problems versus treating the symptoms of the problem.
+To do this, many have been using low level lasers or cold laser therapy in conjunction with their other treatment modalities.
+The wide spread use of cold lasers in doctor's offices has given access to the technology to hundreds of thousands of people who are now starting to buy cold lasers for their home.

-- Power Level - Higher power levels mainly shorten the treatment time, but very low power levels may not ever reach the optimum density in a reasonable time.
+- Power Level - Higher power levels mainly shorten the treatment time but very low power levels may not ever reach a significant energy density in a reasonable time.

-- Continuous or Pulsed Output - Continuous lasers allow for faster saturation of the tissue but pulsing the laser may result in better healing.
+- Continuous or Pulsed Output - Continuous lasers allow for faster saturation of the tissue but pulsing the laser provide an addition benefit in healing.
 It is best to have both options if you can afford it.

-- Protocol Accuracy -The key to success is having the optimum protocol (treatment plan) for each condition.
+- Protocol Accuracy -One key to success is having the right protocol (treatment plan) for each condition.
 Some protocols treat the root cause and some treat the conditions.

 - Treatment time - In a doctor's office or at home, the treatment time can be quite long for people with multiple problems but shorter treatment times require more expensive equipment.

 These elements must be optimized for each therapy.
-This is done by selecting the right wavelength of light (600 to 900mnm), and then using enough power to bombard the tissue over a long enough therapy session that the unhealthy area is illuminated at the optimum level to provide the desired results.
+This is done by selecting the right wavelength of light (typically 600 to 980mnm) and then using enough power to bombard the tissue over a long enough therapy session that the unhealthy area is illuminated at the optimum level to provide the desired results.

 Class 1 and class 2 lasers are the safest and lowest cost so they are best for home use.
 Class 3 and 4 lasers require a recommendation letter from a licensed health care professional for home use.
 Some manufacturers like Chattanooga will not sell systems for home use.
-Because Class 3 and 4 lasers are so expensive, many doctors also use Class 1 and 2 lasers in their office.
-In general, higher power lasers have shorter treatment times, so the biggest advantage of Class 4 lasers is the ability to treat patients faster or give them a higher dosage for faster results.
-For home use, a Class 1, 2 or 3 laser can be best since it is not being used all day.
-They are safer, and the payback period (ROI) is better than it would be if you bought more laser than you need.
+Because Class 3 and 4 lasers are so expensive, many doctors also use class 1 and 2 lasers in their office.
+In general, higher power laser have shorter treatment times or higher dosages, so the biggest advantage of class 4 lasers is the ability to treat patients faster or give them a higher dosage for faster results.
+For home use, a class 1, 2 or 3 laser can be best since it is not being used all day, they are safer, and the payback period (ROI) is better that it would be if you buy more laser than you need.
 If you are treating multiple chronic problems (with a typical treatment time of 10 minutes per area) or you have a very high pain level, then a class 4 home laser can be the best option.